ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 The following commands allow you to build and compile your widget:

-* `npm run build`: builds the extension.
+* `npm run build`: builds the production version of the widget.
 Creates a new extension zip file under the `zip` folder.
-* `npm run watch`: watches the source files, and whenever they change, do a build
+The production version is optimized for sharing and using in production enviroments.
 * `npm run upload`: creates a build, and uploads the extension zip to the thingworx server configured in `package.json`.
+The build is created for developement, with source-maps enabled.
+* `npm run watch`: watches the source files, and whenever they change, do a build.